iAmKankan/MachineLearning_With_Python/Supervised/Logistic Regrassion/README.md

    * Geometric Approach (Distance Based Approach)
    * Log-Loss Based Approach

-## Logistic Regression Assumptions
+## Logistic Regression
 ![grape](https://user-images.githubusercontent.com/12748752/126882595-d1f5449e-14bb-4ab3-809c-292caf0858a1.png)
-* There should be a linear relationship in data (data should be linearly separable).
-* It assumes that there is minimal or no multicollinearity among the independent variables.
-* It usually requires a large sample size to predict properly.
-* It assumes the observations to be independent of each other.
-* Homoscedasticity: The variance of residual should be the same for any value of X.
+* Logistic regression is one such regression algorithm which can be used for performing classification problems.
+It calculates the probability that a given value belongs to a specific class.
+If the probability is more than 50%, it assigns the value in that particular class else if the probability is less than 50%, the value is assigned to the other class.
+Therefore, we can say that logistic regression acts as a binary classifier.

 ### Logistic Regression Definition
 ![plum](https://user-images.githubusercontent.com/12748752/126882596-b9ba4645-7001-435e-9a3c-d4416a2543c1.png)